 Peak Park Conservation Centre

 The Peak Park Conservation Centre is a "Pit Stop" in the centre of the Peak District National Park for people who arrive under their own power (Foot Bashers, Pedal Pushers) looking to Sleep & eat, Rest & Relax and a toilet!
 If you like what we offer or have suggestions on how we can improve as a non profit organisation, please tell us for your next visit!

 We worked out an amazing combination based on simple functionality and user's comfort.
 They will totally impress you with their powerful contributions to our enjoyment of the countryside.

 Small farming projects on our land with ponies, sheep and a small number of agricultural processes producing, food and other crops while protecting wildlife that are indigenous to the UK and more particularly their sustainability in the Peak District National Park for future generations.
 Currently we farm bees and the hedge rows to produce Honey, Jam, Chutney and Sloe Gin!

 Outdoor Pursuits Base

 The Peak Park Conservation Centre offers a "Pit Stop" for people who arrive under their own power to pull in for rest, relaxation and loo break before moving on to explore more of the Peak District National Park.
 We have basic camping (cold water tap and portaloo).
-We only allow people to arrive by vehicle who pre-book our static caravan by the day or the night as a base to do "Your Thing".
+We have basic camping (cold water tap and portaloo).
+We currently only allow foot bashers and pedal pushers to camp as a base to do "Your Thing".

 Rural Community Ideas